๐Ÿ“Š Database Profilingยถ

 print(f"Profiled {table_profile.table_name} in {table_profile.profiling_duration_seconds:.2f}s")

-# Profile individual column
+# Profile individual column - uses Ibis statistical functions

 column_profile = profiler.profile_column(datasource, "customers", "email")